skillpub/collaboration/README.md

 # Pricing

-The Skillpub is free to use with unlimited functionality :tada: for all channels except Slack, **for Slack - :keycap_ten: users are free**, for more users, you need to buy a license on www.skillpub.org.
+The Skillpub is free to use with unlimited functionality :tada: for all channels except Slack, **for Slack - :keycap_ten: users are free**, for more users, you need to buy a license - 359 :heavy_dollar_sign: a year for an unlimited number of users.

 # For whom